A comprehensive audit of my lifestyle

 9. My lips are perpetually chapped now due to dry winter air.
 I could just buy chapstick, something with vaseline in it.
 Would improve both appearance and comfort.

 1. Solved.
-Bought a collection of chapstick and put a few next to my bed, a few in my car, and a few where I work.
+Bought a collection of chapstick and put a few rolls next to my bed, a few in my car, and a few where I work.

 10. I routinely forget where my glasses, phone, and wallet are (which leads me to spending a silly amount of time looking for them).
 I could create a Schelling place the first day that I move into a new location.